Faculty Mentor Awards

 - Name and location of research project

 - Anticipated duration of the project and source(s) of funding supporting it.

 - Brief description of the study and current synergy with CGHSR priorities and activities.

 - Describe the stage of research this project is currently in (ie: funded but not yet collecting data; ongoing data collection; etc).

 - Describe the proposed role the student will have in this project, expected duration of involvement, and proposed start date for student role.

-- If yes, please state the student’s name, institution, academic program and level of study, and briefly describe any goals the student has expressed for their involvement in your study (ie: field experience, capstone project, etc).
+- If a student has been identified, please state the student’s name, institution, academic program and level of study, and briefly describe any goals the student has expressed for their involvement in your study (ie: field experience, capstone project, etc).

-- If no, describe how you plan to recruit a student.
+- If a student has not been identified, describe how you plan to recruit a student.